Establishing significance of gravitational-wave signals from a single observatory in the PyCBC offline search: Results from the third LIGO observing run

 The events listed in bold come from a few broad categories of events.
 Firstly we see \NUMSNGLEVENTS single-detector events; \NEWSNGLEVENTS, which are assigned significant \ac{FAR} for the first time by \PYCBC searches.

 Secondly, there are events which were found by either the \PYCBCBROAD or \PYCBCBBH search in the coincident-only search, but which are found in the other search as a single-detector event; this was the case for \FULLNAME{GW190630}, which is newly found in the \PYCBCBROAD search.
-The \ac{FAR} of \FULLNAME{GW190630} is also significantly improved in the \PYCBCBBH search for a different reason, as the event \FULLNAME{GW190708} is removed from the background.
+The \ac{FAR} of \FULLNAME{GW190630} is also significantly improved in the \PYCBCBBH search for a different reason, as the \inserted{triggers around the }event \FULLNAME{GW190708} \inserted{are} removed from the background.

 The event \FULLNAME{GW190814} is newly found in the \PYCBCBBH search as a single event.
 Though the \ac{FAR} of \FULLNAME{GW190814} does not change in the \PYCBCBROAD search, as it is already ranked higher than the loudest background event, the event changes from being an \COINCBROADINSTRUMENTS{GW190814} coincident event with ranking statistic \COINCBROADSTAT{GW190814} to an \SNGLBROADINSTRUMENTS{GW190814} single-detector event with ranking statistic \SNGLBROADSTAT{GW190814}.